StefanSchroeder/Gxsm3-book/docs/02_Gxsm-3.0-Preface.md

 adjusting.
 Also added helping aids to easy determine drift manually from manually to be identified features in scan(s) via \"Global Position Reference Mark\" and Time/Drift calculation for Point markers.
 (New
-options: If previously a Global Reference was set via any Point/Marker Object/Global Reference Point.
+options: GXSMMenuScan/View/Coordinates/(Time + Relative) If previously a Global Reference was set via any Point/Marker Object/Global Reference Point.

 Massive selections of hundreds of VectorProbe data files for example from or live while raster probing via easy DnD read back is not supported and very useful for life data inspection of long mapping runs.

-Always on going: new additions to the universal VP modes/tabs, including a dual folder with user arrangeable tabs for better work flow and overview.
+Always on going: new additions to the universal GXSMx VP modes/tabs, including a dual folder with user arrangeable tabs for better work flow and overview.
 Example: segmented STS.

 "Lancaster Classics" is not providing much visible additions but introduces now a higher precision of the DSP level integer math moving